edgedb/edgedb/docs/internals/protocol/overview.rst

         int8  payload[payload_length - 4];
     };

-The server and the client *MUST* always send a complete message, i.e. the entire message must be buffered before initiating a network call.
-Conversely, when receiving a message, the recipient *SHOULD* buffer the incoming message before processing it.
+The server and the client *MUST* not fragment messages.
+I.e the complete message must be sent before starting a new message.
+It's advised that whole message should be buffered before initiating a network call (but this requirement is neither observable nor enforceable at the other side).
+It's also common to buffer the whole message on receiver before starting to process it.

 Errors
 ======